Elizabeth Charlotte, Madame Palatine: Marriage

 Liselotte had no choice but to come to terms with these conditions, and she ultimately became an unusually enlightened woman for her time, albeit in a somewhat resigned way:

 Where have you and Louisse got stuck that you know so little about the world? (...) those who want to hate everyone who loves young guys wouldn't be able to love 6 people here [...] there are all kinds of genres; [...]
 (This is followed by a list of various types of homo and bisexuality, as well as pederasty and sodomy, editor's note) [...]
 You tell, dear Amelisse, that the world is even worse than you never thought.

 — Liselotte von der Pfalz: Letter to her half-sister Raugräfin Amelise from 3 December 1705.

 Her most important biographer, the historian and Antwerp professor of French baroque literature Dirk Van der Cruysse, judges: "She was providentially placed between two completely dissimilar brothers, of whom the older made up for the fundamental inability of his younger brother through his appreciation and friendship: to love anyone other than herself.
 She showed her affection to both of them, wholeheartedly and without any ulterior motives, and accepted the overwhelming power of the one as well as the Italian inclinations of the other without complaint, as destined by fate."

-Philippe fulfilled his marital duties rather reluctantly; he didn't want to be hugged by Liselotte if possible and even scolded her when she accidentally touched him in his sleep.
+Philippe fulfilled his marital duties rather reluctantly; he wished not to be embraced by Liselotte if possible and even scolded her when she accidentally touched him in his sleep.
 After fathering three children with his new wife, in 1676 he finally ended their sexual relationship, to Liselotte's own relief.